krauseannelize/notes-google-data-analytics-prof/4-Process-Data-from-Dirty-to-Clean/1-Importance-of-integrity.md

 ## Sample size

-Studying an entire population might be impractical due to time and resource constraints.
-Sample size offers a practical solution by analyzing a smaller, representative group within the population to draw conclusions about the whole.
+Studying an entire population might be impractical due to time and resource constraints. ***Sample size*** offers a practical solution by analyzing a smaller, representative group within the population to draw conclusions about the whole.
 This approach is more efficient and cost-effective.

-### Sample size terms
+Terms and definitions used:

 | Terminology | Definitions |
 | --- | --- |